saurabhnalgirkar/groovy-spock-restassured/README.md

 `mvn -Denv="local" -DselectBrowser="safari" clean install`

-If you want to retain history of previous builds for investigation purposes, run the following command.

-`mvn -Denv="local" -DselectBrowser="safari" install`

 The `-DselectBrowser` takes following arguments assuming the respective web drivers are installed.
 - "safari"
 - "chrome"